 If you wear a suit, a watch is a perfect accessory.
-For example, a pre owned Rolex Submariner will complement even the classiest suit you could wear.
+For example, a used Rolex Submariner will complement even the classiest suit you could wear.
 The best Rolex watch will add style, grace, class and elegance to your outfit, it will also add a little interest.
 But picking a watch to go with your best suit might prove to be a challenge to some, especially if you think an Apple watch would look good with your Armani suit.
 And don’t think you have to be swimming in cash to find the right watch for your suit.
 After all, a pre-owned Rolex Day-Date will pair as nicely as a Patek Philippe with the suit you bought at suitbargains.com.

 Let’s Start Slow and From the Beginning (Basically, Watches 101)

-There are a few things you need to know before you go rushing out to buy a watch.
+There are a few things you need to know before you go rushing out to buy your best Rolex watch.
 For example, when putting on your watch, the strap should be tight enough that your watch only moves a little bit but not so tight that it leaves marks on your wrist.
 It is tradition to wear your watch on the opposite wrist to your dominant hand, thus, a right-handed man would wear his watch on his left wrist.
 However, this is one of those rules that some people ignore.
 Your watch should be worn at the tip of the ulna, that bone that sticks out on your wrist.

 Concerning your suit, when standing up, your shirt sleeves should cover your watch, but your watch should be visible when you are moving your arms about.
 If your watch is visible when your hands are at your sides, you need to find a shirt that fits you properly.